 Murder and suicide

-In some cases, people who are suicidal are at risk of killing others and then themselves.
-This is known as a homicide-suicide or murder-suicide.
-The types of feelings that trigger this tragic behavior can stem from a number of sources.
-Some common risk factors for murder-suicide include:
+In rare cases, people who are suicidal are at risk of killing others and then themselves.
+Known as a homicide-suicide or murder-suicide, some risk factors include:

 - History of conflict with a spouse or romantic partner